internetguru/academy/README.md

 See the `--process-issues` option in the [`academy distribute` documentation](documentation/academy-distribute.md).
 Default value is the current branch.

 `ACADEMY_LANG`
 Determines which files are executed by the `evaluate` and `execute` jobs.
-There are several files being executed per each job in the following format: `{pre-,post-,}{evaluate,execute}_$ACADEMY_LANG`.
+There are several files being executed per each job in the following format: `{evaluate,execute}_$ACADEMY_LANG`.
 Each of them can be overridden by a file of the same name in the `.academy` folder.

 ## Technical Documentation